hologerry/RelGAN-PyTorch/README.md

     problems revealed by results:
     a.
 'Smiling', most images dont work, only a few ones work, some are mutations
     b.
 'Young' and 'Mustache', basicly not working

+## Cat attribtue z to resblock and upsample layers
+commit: 56ba589